Solar use cases

 Electric cars are easy to charge at home – in fact, 80% of EV owners prefer this option to charging stations.
 To do it you'll need to set up your own EV charging point where you park your car.
 Most electric vehicles you can plug into a regular socket, but it just takes too long to charge them this way.

 The experts of the US Office of energy efficiency & renewable energy claim that charging an EV at home ends up being much cheaper than paying for gasoline.
-What is more, they say that an electric car can consume less electricity than an AC unit.
+What is more, they say that an electric car can consume less than an AC unit.
 That sounds optimistic – if running an air-con on solar panels is doable, charging a car battery can't be impossible, right?

 Get to know your EV first

-Calculating how much energy an EV needs might be challenging.
+However, calculating how much energy an EV needs might be challenging.
 First, all EVs are different.
 They spend different energy amounts per mile and their battery capacities vary.

 At the moment Tesla cars are the most popular EVs in the USA with Model 3 leading the list of world best-selling electric vehicles of 2020.
-Therefore, we'll base our examples on the properties of this particular model.
+Therefore, we'll base our examples on the properties of this model.

 Tesla Model 3 can be equipped with a battery of 54, or 62 or 75 kWh, depending on the exact model.
 Its electric range or distance which its battery can withstand without recharging varies from 220 to 350 miles.
 Charge time from 0 to 100% depends on the charger power rating.
 A 120kW supercharger can, in theory, refill the battery in 30 minutes.
 The car itself is sold with an 11kW on-board charger, which can charge your Tesla in 6-8 hours.